 The Group's consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.
 Chief financial officer (CFO) of the Company and the Audit Committee supervises preparation of the consolidated financial statements, systems of internal control and financial risk management and how the Company follows legal acts that regulate preparation of consolidated financial statements.
 CFO of the Company is responsible for the preparation supervision and the final revision of the consolidated financial statements.
 Le constantly reviews International Financial Reporting Standards (IFRS) in order to implement in time IFRS changes, analyses Company's and group's significant transactions, ensures collecting information from the Group's companies and timely and fair preparation of this information for the financial statements.
-In order to ensure that the consolidated financial statements are prepared correctly and on time, the Group has established appropriate rules and the procedures which regulates the principles, methods, and rules of accounting and preparation of the consolidated financial statements is presented in Note 2.4 to the Consolidated financial statements and in part 7 to the Consolidated annual report.
+In order to ensure that the consolidated financial statements are prepared correctly and on time, the Group has established appropriate rules and the procedures which regulates the principles, methods, and rules of accounting and preparation and presentation of consolidated financial statements.
+More information on the principles of preparation of the consolidated financial statements are prepared in Note 2.4 to the Consolidated financial statements and in part 7 to the Consolidated annual report.